Google, Stanford, and Infrrd - Sourabh Blazes His Own Trail

 His core role at Infrrd is to build world-class partnerships and ecosystems that deliver high value to customers.
-“The idea is to set up different channels and different types of partnerships, with customer needs as kind of a path forward, and then we can bring in the talent to scale it,” Sourabh says.
+“The idea is to set up different channels and different types of partnerships, with the customer, needs as kind of a path forward, and then we can bring in the talent to scale it,” Sourabh says.

 Helping Partners Solve Problems

-Sourabh is focused on technology partnerships, working with go-to-market partners and adding value with automated solutions.
+Sourabh is focused on technology partnerships, working with go-to-market partners, and adding value with automated solutions.
 Infrrd enhances these partnerships because of its unique ability to solve complex data extraction problems.

 |Partnerships Help Infrrd With:|